ericrenone/geometric_llm_geometry/README.md

 - Curvature-aware graph structure induced by distances
 - Optimal transport alignment of distributed representations

-All computations are performed in the Poincaré ball model.
+All computations are performed in the Poincaré ball model:

 - Embeds a semantic hierarchy into hyperbolic space
 - Constructs a distance-induced graph with curvature proxy